 RGB International seems to be doing better and better lately, it recently signed an agreement to become the official Asian distributor of South Korea’s Kangwon Land and reported a profit of 10.5 million Malaysian Ringgit in the first quarter of 2023, a figure which represents an explosive increase of 418 percent compared to the same quarter of 2022.

-Top casinos in Malaysia
+Top Malaysia casinos

 Big Plans for 2023